Sölden Ski Resort

 Review

 The Powderhounds reviewed Sölden in 2018 & 19 with mixed results.
-We revisited in late February 2024 and enjoyed an incredibly good powder day with very few others riding the off-piste.
+We revisited in late February & again in March of 2024 and enjoyed incredibly good powder days with very few others riding the off-piste.
 We think that Sölden is hell on earth on the piste, but potentially heaven off the piste.
+We rate the Gaislachkogl sector as one of the best lift accessed ski mountains in the world.
 Click on the review link in the left column (or top of the page if on a mobile) to read our fearless postulations!

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.